 Why you should aim for a lower Air Permeability Test Rate

 A lower Air Permeability test score means your home is airtight, and therefore it’s easier for it to conserve the heat you create (ie, the hot air from your radiators doesn’t just leak through the brickwork).

 A higher Air Permeability test score means there are holes in the fabric of your home that air can easily escape to the outside.
 This will make it difficult to heat your home cheaply and effectively.
 It’ll be cold and draughty and expensive to live in.

 Air Permeability Test Score of 5m3/(h.m2)@50Pa or lower

-In a new build your Air Permeability test score that the building has to achieve will be set as part of your SAP compliance document.
-It could be as low as 2 or 3m3/(h.m2)@50Pa, but this will be very hard to achieve.
-A fairer score, and one that will be nicer to live in(!), is anything lower than 5m3/(h.m2)@50Pa.
+As mentioned, in a new build your Air Permeability test score that the building must achieve is linked to your SAP compliance document.
+It could be as low as 2 or 3 m3.hr.m2@50Pa, but this will be very hard to achieve.
+A fairer score, and one that will be nice to live in is anything lower than 5m3/(h.m2)@50Pa.